stjordanis/graph-tool/doc/demos/matplotlib/matplotlib.rst

 .. note::

-   Since ``graph-tool`` uses `cairo <https://cairographics.org>`_ for drawing, it is necessary to use matplotlib's cairo backend, otherwise integration is not possible.
-The cairo backend can be used by calling:
+   Since ``graph-tool`` uses `cairo <https://cairographics.org>`_ for drawing, it is necessary to one of matplotlib's cairo-based backend, otherwise integration is not possible.
+Currently, two backends can be
+   chosen: ``cairo`` or ``GTK3Cairo``.
+The latter should be chosen for interactive GUI-based figures.
+The backend can be changed by calling :func:`matplotlib.pyplot.switch_backend`:

    .. code::

-      switch_backend("cairo")
+      import matplotlib.pyplot as plt

+      plt.switch_backend("cairo")

 Drawing with matplotlib is done by calling